There are a number of different ways to treat substance abuse.

 Despite these resistances to medication use in treatment, with professional assistance and structure, medications can be another effective component of addiction treatment.

 Click here to learn more about Sober College’s innovative approach to dual-diagnosis addiction treatment.

 Medications Used in Addiction Treatment

 There are a variety of medications that are commonly used in the treatment of addiction.
-While many of the current medications available are used for opioid and alcohol addiction, some are being studied to see if they can assist with other types of addictions, and more medications are pending approval by the FDA.
+While many of the current medications available are used as options for opioid addiction treatment adn alcoholism recovery, some are being studied to see if they can assist with other types of addictions, and more medications are pending approval by the FDA.
 Some medications currently available for addiction treatment include:

 - Methadone: Methadone is one of the first medications introduced to treat opioid addiction.
 It is a full opioid agonist, which means it suppresses withdrawal effects, blocks the effects of other opioids, and reduces cravings by fully activating the opioid receptors.
 This medication is only available in a small number of clinics and must be taken daily in order to be effective; however, it has a high potential for abuse if taken incorrectly.

 - Naltrexone: This medication is used for both opioid addiction and alcohol addiction.
 It is an opioid antagonist, which means it blocks the euphoric and pain-relieving effects of drugs like heroin and other opioids.
 Naltrexone has also been effective in reducing alcohol consumption, the effects of alcohol, and cravings.
 This medication does not have addictive properties, does not build tolerance over time, and does not lead to physical dependence.
 While these are positive qualities, Naltrexone does not suppress withdrawal or cravings, which can make individuals less inclined to take the medication daily.
 Additionally, individuals must not use any opioid drug for two weeks before taking it, and the risk of overdose is increased substantially if an individual relapses after beginning use of this medication.